pikepdf/pikepdf/docs/index.rst

 Python.
 Both were designed prior to Python wheels which has made Python extension libraries much easier to work with.
-By leveraging the existing mature code base of QPDF, despite being new, pikepdf is already more capable than both in some respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
+By leveraging the existing mature code base of QPDF, despite being new, pikepdf is already more capable than both in many respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
 Unlike those libraries, it's not pure Python: it is impure and proud of it.